 On January 26, the imperial cabinet met at Yuan Shikai’s residence.
 40 high-ranking officers of Yuan’s troops had sent a telegram urging the Manchus to abdicate.
 On that very night, Liangpi, the army chief-of-staff, was killed by a fanatic revolutionary on his way home.
 Following this murder, fears for the very safety of the imperial family increased.

-On January 27, Empress Dowager Longyu, the wife of the deceased Emperor Guangxu and the adoptive mother of the last Chinese Emperor, Puyi, was in a state of panic; she screamed at Yuan Shikai’s deputies, beseeching them to convey to the General the message that the Emperor’s and her own life were in his hands, and that he had to save them (ibid., p.
+On January 27, Empress Dowager Longyu, the wife of the former Emperor Guangxu and the adoptive mother of the last Chinese Emperor, Puyi, was in a state of panic; she screamed at Yuan Shikai’s deputies, beseeching them to convey to the General the message that the Emperor’s and her own life were in his hands, and that he had to save them (ibid., p.
 100).

 I, Empress Dowager, […] together with the Emperor, hereby hand over the sovereignty [ 統治權: tǒng zhì quán] to be the possession of the whole people, and declare that the constitution shall henceforth be Republican, in order to satisfy the demands of those […] hating disorder and desiring peace, and anxious to follow the teaching of the sages, according to which the country is the possession of the People (天下爲公).
 Yuan Shi-kai, having been elected some time ago president of the National Assembly at Peking, is therefore able at this time to of change to unite the North and the South – let him then, with full powers so to do, organize a provisional Republican Government (MacNair 1927, p.
 722-723).